JeffreyKwakuOsafo/AWS3TierArch/External Load Balancer.md

 Choose an instance type (e.g., t2.micro).

-Attach the App Tier Security Group.
+Attach the Web Tier Security Group.

 Under Advanced details, set IAM instance profile → choose the EC2Role from the start of the project.